-WESTCHESTER COUNTY, N.Y. - A 39-year-old woman from Bronxville was busted in Scarsdale with a blood alcohol content nearly double the legal limit over the weekend.
+WESTCHESTER COUNTY, N.Y. - A 39-year-old woman from Bronxville was busted in Scarsdale with a blood alcohol content nearly double the legal limit, police announced.

 Police said that during the subsequent traffic stop at the intersection of Post and Crane Road, Sotomayor told officers that she had consumed a beer and two Cosmopolitans several hours earlier at a bar in White Plains.